waldyrious/computefreely/CONTRIBUTING.md

 An acceptable version of the project logo must:

-- be of the distibution icon, not the wordmark
+- be of the distribution icon, not the wordmark
 - be in SVG format, a PNG or other file format will not display
 - follow the name convention of the other included logos that is `distro-<name>`
 - be 200x200 pixels and the logo is at most 160x160 within that